 A Few Words About Sapa Love Market

-The Sapa Love Market is the oldest cultural activity of the ethnic minorities in Sapa, such as the H’Mong, Dao, and Tay people.
+The Sapa Love Market is one of the oldest and most unique cultural traditions of the ethnic minorities in Sapa, especially the H’Mong, Dao, and Tay people.

 Where is the Sapa Love Market?